hgrsd/drivel/README.md

 ## Installation

+Binaries and a shell-based installer are available for [each release](https://github.com/hgrsd/drivel/releases).

-To install the drivel executable, ensure you have the Rust toolchain installed and run:
+To install the drivel executable through Cargo, ensure you have the Rust toolchain installed and run:

 ```sh
 cargo install drivel